GeneralProducts/consonance-graphql/README.md

 Welcome to the Consonance GraphQL API.

-This is where we help you use the felxibility and efficiency of our GraphQL interface to get structured data from your single source of bibliographic truth.
+This is where we help you use the flexibility and efficiency of our GraphQL interface to get structured data from your single source of bibliographic truth.

 ## Why GraphQL?